Getty Images

 Database-as-a-service provider PlanetScale also looked to Buildkite about two years ago to speed up development on often massive build servers, with as many as 32 or 64 CPUs, according to Nicholas Van Wiggeren, PlanetScale's CTO.

-"We've got a bit of GitHub native stuff in the GitHub Actions side where we would need to really make sure that Buildkite is able to support before we could consolidate," Van Wiggeren said.
+"We've got a bit of GitHub-native stuff in the GitHub Actions side where we would need to really make sure that Buildkite is able to support before we could consolidate," Van Wiggeren said.
 "It would be cool if we could do stuff like automatically import GitHub Actions [workflows] into Buildkite.
 That's something I've dreamed about for a really long time."

 Buildkite has professional services teams that help with migration from other vendors, but is working on packaged parsers for such conversions, according to a company spokesperson this week.

+Van Wiggeren said he's eager to try out Test Engine.
 "Half of developers' time is making sure that code is executing successfully, which means running tests, writing tests, adding tests," he said.
 "Features that let us run those tests as fast as possible, get feedback as fast as possible, get news about failure or success faster -- that is like money back in my pocket as the CTO -- the [build server] hardware is the cheap part when it comes to this whole thing."

 Broader enterprise appeal an uphill battle

-Buildkite also avoids the term DevOps platform, but this week's additions put it into competition with other CI/CD pipeline vendors that have undergone expansion over the last five years, from Harness to JFrog, according to Mercer.
+Buildkite also avoids the term DevOps platform, but this week's additions put it into competition with other CI/CD pipeline vendors that have undergone expansion over the last five years, from Harness to JFrog, according to IDC's Mercer.

-"I could see [Buildkite] being used by platform engineers to build pipelines for developers," Mercer said. "[Buildkite's leaders are] shying away from the terms DevOps and DevOps platform, but with the expanding capabilities, it feels very much like they're moving in that direction."
+"I could see [Buildkite] being used by platform engineers to build pipelines for developers," he said. "[Buildkite's leaders are] shying away from the terms DevOps and DevOps platform, but with the expanding capabilities, it feels very much like they're moving in that direction."

-Other DevOps platform vendors, such as GitLab and GitHub, can check many functional boxes with their products and have the strong name recognition among business leaders that make purchasing decisions at large companies, Mercer said.
+Other DevOps platform vendors, such as GitLab and GitHub, can check many functional boxes with their products and have the strong name recognition among business leaders who make purchasing decisions at large companies, Mercer said.

 Beth Pariseau, senior news writer for TechTarget Editorial, is an award-winning veteran of IT journalism covering DevOps.
 Have a tip?
 Email her or reach out @PariseauTT.